jdh2021/sql-to-do-list/README.md

 ## Description

 This to-do applicaton allows a user to enter tasks and store them in a SQL database.
 Tasks can be toggled between complete and incomplete and can also be deleted.
-When marked complete, the user sees the time the task was completed.
+When marked complete, the time the task was completed is displayed.

 ## Demo